 - Origins Available:

 In Scottish history, few names go farther back than Beckey, whose ancestors lived among the clans of the Pictish tribe.
 They lived in the county of Angus at the old manor of Baike.

 Early Origins of the Beckey family

 The surname Beckey was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from very ancient times as Lords of the manor of Baikie.
 However, by the 14th century this family appears to have moved north to the Orkneys where they became a prominent family.

 Early History of the Beckey family

-Another 136 words (10 lines of text) covering the years 1600 and 1697 are included under the topic Early Beckey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beckey research.
+Another 81 words (6 lines of text) covering the years 1600 and 1697 are included under the topic Early Beckey History in all our PDF Extended History products and printed products wherever possible.

 Beckey Spelling Variations